Final Fantasy Legend II: Release

 Square published the game in Japan as SaGa 2, on December 14, 1990.
 The game box and manual were larger than its peers, as the team wanted the product to stand-out.
 Two guidebooks were published by NTT Publishing in December 1990 and February 1991.
 During its first print run, the game contained a bug where a button press in a particular situation caused a crash.
 In North America, the game was released by Square in November 1991.
 The translation was handled by Kaoru Moriyama.
+Square rebranded the game under the Final Fantasy moniker in English territories, capitalizing on the recognized brand to grow its regional presence.
 Sunsoft later licensed the game for a reprint in April 1998 alongside the other three Square titles for the Game Boy.
-Square rebranded the game under the Final Fantasy moniker in English territories, capitalizing on the recognized brand to grow its regional presence.

 In 2020, the Game Boy original was re-released alongside the other Game Boy SaGa titles for the Nintendo Switch to celebrate the 30th anniversary of the SaGa series.
 The collection was published worldwide by Square Enix on December 19 under the title Collection of SaGa: Final Fantasy Legend.
 It was a digital exclusive release, and included English and Japanese text options worldwide.
 Production began at Square Enix so players could enjoy the original SaGa trilogy on modern hardware.
 While Kawazu had earlier plans to bring the originals onto newer hardware, the series' 30th anniversary provided a good opportunity to fulfil his wish.
 The port included color and resolution options, higher speed options during gameplay, control options that emulated the Game Boy console, a commemorative track created by Ito, and new artwork by Fujioka.
 The minor adjustments were done to reflect modern gaming tastes, but otherwise the games were unaltered.
 While the titles were rebranded as part of the SaGa series, they kept the Final Fantasy branding in their subtitle to avoid confusion for original players.
 This edition was the first time the Game Boy titles released in Europe.
 This version was released for Android and iOS on September 22, 2021, and later for Microsoft Windows through Steam on October 21.